Skip to content

 Note

-In summary, when memory usage neeeds to be reduced, it makes sense to enable AES70_ALLOW_ONLY_SIMPLE_SUBSCRIPTIONS.
-Alternatively, in situations in which the all supported controller applications are known and support EV2, AES70_DISABLE_EV1 can be enabled.
+In summary, when memory usage needs to be reduced, it makes sense to enable AES70_ALLOW_ONLY_SIMPLE_SUBSCRIPTIONS.
+Alternatively, in situations where all supported controller applications are known and support EV2, AES70_DISABLE_EV1 can be enabled.